Neo-technomorph/Hello-World/README.md

 # Hello-World
-This is a Hello World repository
+This is a readme repository for learning how to use GitHub and all of it's features.